rcardin/http4s-tutorial/README.md

 )
 ```

-As we may imagine, inside the response there is place for the status, the headers, and so on.
-However, we don't find the body of the response, because the effect was not yet evaluated.
+As we may imagine, inside the response, there is a place for the status, the headers, etc. However, we don't find the response body because the effect was not yet evaluated.

-In addition, inside the `org.http4s.Status` companion object we can find the functions to build
-a response with every other HTTP status listed in the IANA specification.
-Suppose, that
-we want to implement some type of validation on a query parameter.
+In addition, inside the `org.http4s.Status` companion object, we can find the functions to build a response with every other HTTP status listed in the IANA specification.
+Suppose that we want to implement some type of validation on a query parameter.

-For example, we want return a _Bad Request_ HTTP Status if the query parameter `year` doesn't
-represent a positive number.
-First, we need change the type of matcher we need to use, introducing
+For example, we want to return a _Bad Request_ HTTP Status if the query parameter `year` doesn't represent a positive number.
+First, we need to change the type of matcher we need to use, introducing the validation:
-the validation:

 ```scala
 implicit val yearQueryParamDecoder: QueryParamDecoder[Year] =